ZiZijourney/Liu-web/index.md

 # Jianbo Liu Labataory

-[Lab Website Template]Our research focuses on using various instrumental analysis approaches (e.g.,  mass spectrometry, spectroscopy, and ion-molecule reactions) to probe biologically relevant processes in a spectrum of systems ranging from isolated biomolecules, through micelles and aerosols containing biomolecules, to biomolecule solution.
+Our research focuses on using various instrumental analysis approaches (e.g.,  mass spectrometry, spectroscopy, and ion-molecule reactions) to probe biologically relevant processes in a spectrum of systems ranging from isolated biomolecules, through micelles and aerosols containing biomolecules, to biomolecule solution.
 {:.center}

 {% include section.html full=true %}